View high resolution photos

 Built in a collaboration between Porsche and Mercedes-Benz in limited production

-Extremely rare factory black over black specification, believed one of three built
+Extremely rare factory black over black specification, believed one of five built

 All original black paint finish, California car since new